FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 composer install
 ```

+(But see above about installing the right PHP version and making sure you pair the run time version of php
+with the appropriate php version-specific composer config.)

-## 8. OPTIONAL: start the admin React app's development build (in development)
+## 10. OPTIONAL: start the admin React app's development build (in development)

 ### The main admin JS bundle